anhinga/typed-dmms/preliminary-notes.md

 Then any particular kind of linear streams is a projection from the sum of all streams, and one can say that when taking the linear combination, a projection to the kind of the target stream is done.

-This opens a possibility of considering nontrivial projects between different kind of linear streams in the future.
+This opens a possibility of considering nontrivial "coercions" between different kind of linear streams in the future, so that non-zero coefficients between streams of different kinds could actually result in non-zero contributions (at least, in some cases).